UM-Bridge/umbridge/hpc/README.md

 5. **Connect from client**

    Once running, you can connect to the load balancer from any UM-Bridge client on the login node via `http://localhost:4242`.
 To the client, it will appear like any other UM-Bridge server, except that it can process concurrent evaluation requests.

+## (Optional) Varying resource requirements per model (e.g. for multilevel / multifidelity)

+If your UM-Bridge server provides multiple models, you can specify different resource requirements for each of them.
+Define a separate job script ``hpc/hq_scripts/job_<model_name>.sh`` for each model that needs different resources than what you defined in the default ``job.sh``.

 ## (Optional) Running clients on your own machine while offloading runs to HPC